tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 		* (unsure, but ie) `static_cast<int *>(static_cast<void*>(&x)) == &x`
 	* it can convert to **rvalue references**
 	* convert `enum class` values to integers and floatis
-	* can convert any type to
+	* can convert any type to `void` which discards the value
 * `const_cast <new_type> (expression) `

 The traditional type-casting equivalents to these expressions would be: